partialarts/portfolio/README.md

 ## Credits

+- Placeholder images in work section were provided in the starter code
+- All other images, such as the background, are my own.

 ### External Tutorials and Resources

 * [Stack Overflow - How to Make a Background Blur in CSS?](https://www.scaler.com/topics/background-blur-css/) – Used for backdrop-filter in CSS